Jazz Performance, BMUS

 for the degree of Bachelor of Music Major in Jazz Performance

-Students majoring in jazz performance may do so with piano, double bass, saxophone/clarinet, trumpet, trombone, percussion, guitar, or voice as the major instrument.
+Students majoring in jazz performance may do so with piano, double bass, saxophone/clarinet, trumpet, trombone, percussion, guitar, strings, or voice as the major instrument.

 for the degree of Bachelor of Music Major in Jazz Performance

-General Education and College Orientation
+General Education Requirements

 Code | Title | Hours |